 When designing the robotic arm motion path with the Python library, if the robotic arm error (see Appendix for Alarm information) occurs, then it needs to be cleared manually.
 After clearing the error, the robotic arm should be motion enabled.

 Python library error clearing steps: (Please check GitHub for details on the following interfaces)

-- a. error clearing: clean error()

-- b.
-Re-enable the robotic arm: motion_enable(true)
+- a. error clearing: clean_error() - b.
+Re-enable the robotic arm: motion enable(true)

-- c.
-Set the motion state: set_state(0)

 Appendix2-Technical Specifications

 1.1 Lite 6 Specifications